Jadav Payeng

 At the age of sixteen, he saw a pile of dead snakes washed up on a sandbar after floods in the Brahmaputra River.
 This sight made him think about the threat to humans on deforested land.
 He was advised by village elders to plant trees, especially bamboo trees, to prevent the impending danger.
 To stop the submersion of Majuli island due to constant soil erosion, the Forestry Division of Golaghat district started planting trees on 200 acres.
 Jadav continued this mission, though the Forestry Division stopped the plan in 1983.

 Jadav in 2008 fiercely protested the villager's plan to cut down part of the forest to stop the elephant menace.
 He said, "Kill me first, before killing these animals."
 When the world discovered the Molai forest, poachers began to invade the forest in search of animals.
-The forest department acted quickly on Jadav's information and stopped poachng activities.
+The forest department acted quickly on Jadav's information and stopped poaching activities.
 Jadav lived with his wife and three children in a hut near the forest.
 Though his cattle were killed by tigers, he never got angry.
 He said, " Nature has made a food chain, why can't we stick to it"?.
 He further says that man is the biggest danger to the forest.

 Many documentaries have been made about Jadav's sacrifice and success.
 Arti Srivastav, an Indian film maker, made a documentary titled "Foresting Life."